William Ingles: Military career

 Ingles served in the Virginia Militia and commanded a unit of Virginia Rangers in 1763.
-In September he reported to his commanding officer, William Preston, about a skirmish between Indians and his militiamen, who "all behaved like good soldiers."
+On 13 September he reported to his commanding officer, William Preston, about a skirmish between Indians and his militiamen, who "all behaved like good soldiers."
 Several Indians were killed and the colonists captured thirty horses.
 Ingles sent Preston a shot pouch taken from one of the Indians as a "small trophee of our Victory."
-Ingles requested permission to continue serving on the frontier to protect settlers in Augusta and Halifax counties, even though powder and shot were in short supply.
+Ingles requested permission to continue serving at Fort Hope, even though powder and shot were in short supply.
 In October 1763, Ingles was called to pursue a group of fifty (probably Shawnee) warriors who had attacked settlements at Roanoke and Catawba and were heading back to Ohio with three prisoners.
 Ingles' company of twenty men attacked them and killed several of the warriors before the Indians fled, abandoning their captives.